Four workshops presented in the context of the Lean Management System

 Take part in four Lean Industry Workshops and learn how your learning and experiences in the workshops tie into a Lean Management System.
 This event is a collaboration between the Lean Institute Africa and Nelson Mandela Metropolitan University.

-Venue: Nelson Mandela Metropolitan University, North Campus, Summerstrand, Port Elizabeth.
+Venue: New Engineering Building, Nelson Mandela Metropolitan University, North Campus, Summerstrand, Port Elizabeth.
 Download a map to the venue (PDF).

 Cost: R3 500 (excl VAT)

 - Early bird special: R3 000 (excl VAT) – register on or before the 24th of February 2017

 - Group discount: 10% discount on your total registration fee when three or more people from the same company register at the same time.

 We are proud that EZI Systems have associated themselves with this event as sponsors.
 They will be available at the event to demonstrate their products and talk to participants.